University of Bradford: Facilities

 In 2005, a project to become an 'Ecoversity' was initiated, along with an £84 million redevelopment of the campus.
 The university aimed to reduce its environmental footprint by reducing waste and using sustainable materials.
 As part of this, Bradford became a Fairtrade University in December 2006.

 As of 2008, several of the redevelopment projects have been completed.
 The Richmond Building has been partially re-clad with extra insulation and a new atrium; designed by local Saltaire-based architects Rance Booth & Smith; opened in December 2006, the roof of which uses ETFE – the same material used in the Eden Project.
 The university's cancer therapeutics research centre was moved from a separate site on All Saint's Road onto the main campus, into a new building which also provides conference facilities; the buildings on the old site were demolished in February 2008.

 Redevelopment of the sports facilities was completed in summer 2009, and a new student village called "The Green" was constructed which opened in September 2011.
 The Green has the highest ever BREEAM rating for any building.
 Of the existing halls owned by the university, those on the Laisteridge Lane site were sold to Corporate Residential Management in 2005, and Shearbridge Green Halls were demolished in December 2006.
 Longside Lane halls and Kirkstone Halls were demolished during the first half of 2009.

 The university has a "leading-edge 100-seat PC cluster" for teaching, learning and computer-based assessment, and there is an art gallery, theatre and music centre.
 The £84 million investment in the campus included a major refurbishment of the laboratories in the school of life sciences, creation of a new MBA suite and library at the school of management, refurbishment of the student union building, Student Central.

-The university has won its campus the award for ‘Outstanding Contribution to Sustainable Development’ in The Times Higher Education Awards two years running.
+The university has won its campus the award for 'Outstanding Contribution to Sustainable Development' in The Times Higher Education Awards two years running.

+In 2021, university campus buildings underwent a £3.5 million facelift, working on improving energy efficiency and reducing carbon emissions.
+Upgrades to the campus were performed on the Richmond Building and Horton Building.
+Additionally, in 2022 the university was donated £2 million by former Intel CTO and Bradford alumni, Dr. Venkata "Murthy" Renduchintala, to develop the "Murthy-Renduchintala Centre for Space AI" and announced plans to launch a prototype PocketQube satellite by 2024.

-Library
+JB Priestley Library

-The J. B. Priestley library is open 24 hours, 360 days a year, it has 530,000 volumes, more than 1,100 printed periodical titles and approximately 60,000 electronic journals.
+The JB Priestley Library is open 24 hours, 360 days a year.
+It has 530,000 volumes, more than 1,100 printed periodical titles and approximately 60,000 electronic journals.

+The library itself was opened on 18 October 1975 by J.B.
+Priestley - who the library is named after - as well as the then university chancellor Harold Wilson.
+At the time, the library boasted an impressive computer centre, occupying a whole floor out of the five available library floors.
+The library was then expanded further in the 1990s.